ridgehkr/yabp/README.md

 * Initiated Middleman project complete with a basic layout in HAML and a config file with suggested settings.
 * HTML5
-  * all template elements have been laid out to be friendly to responsive styles
+  * all template elements have been laid out to be friendly to addtional responsive styles
   * loosely based on the HTML5 Boilerplate
+* JavaScript
-* script loading via a customized build of Modernizr with mq(), load(), the canvas element test, and html5shiv and printshiv.
+  * script loading via yepnope.
 Feel free to replace it with your own build, but keep in mind that js/loader.js.coffee may need to be changed to match.
   * all scripts written with CoffeeScript
+  * html5shiv for oldIE support
-  * loading global JS through Modernizr's load() function (an alias of yepnope's load())
+  * loading global JS through yepnope's load() function
   * testing for CSS3 support and loading JavaScripts to compensate on failure
-  * loading jQuery with a fallback to local
+  * loading Zepto if not IE, jQuery if IE, plus a local jQuery fallback if neither succeed
 * SASS w/ Compass
   * all styles are minimalistic, responsive, and never nested beyond 2 SASS levels.
   * utilizing the SMACSS approach to CSS organization and selectors